 They say stories barge into a writer’s imagination in the middle of silent nights.
 They also say that writers rise when the entire world is in deep slumber.
 It makes me think that perhaps the phrase burning the midnight oil was in fact, particularly conceived for writers.
 Well, if that was true, how could I be left behind?
 Not that I am a “writer”, at least, not yet but there is no denying the fact that I do love to write!
-So one fine eerie night, I sat in my bedroom determined to get the creative juices flowing and weave something like I have never written before.
+So one fine eerie night, I sat in my bedroom determined to get the creative juices flowing and weave something like I had never written before.

 The crickets chirping and frogs croaking were the only sounds around apart from the tick-tocks of my wall clock.
 Well alright, alright, there was also the sound of a snoring husband oblivious to his wife’s steely resolve to pen down something awe-inspiring right then, right there!

-At the stroke of the midnight hour, dramatic as it sounds, I sat with an empty word document open in front of me.
+At the stroke of the midnight hour, dramatic as it sounds, I sat with an empty Word document open in front of me.
 I sat there typing a few lines, reading, re-reading and editing over and over again.
 The cycle continued for about three hours when I suddenly glanced at the clock and realised that I had spent half the night without writing anything significant.
 But I was not about to give up.
 How could I, with the steely resolve and all?
-So I decided to get help from those who were the experts in this craft.
+So I decided to get help from those who were experts in this craft.

 But there was another aspect which made this place magical as also the Hogwarts for writers of this world, both past and present!
 Yes, you heard, or rather read, me right!
 It was the place where the most renowned writers and poets from different eras would gather through WeChat groups to talk about the art of writing.
-Yes, it was the only hub where WeChat aided by worm holes and technological gibberish helped members chat across timelines!
+Yes, it was the only hub where WeChat aided by wormholes and technological gibberish helped members chat across timelines!
 Yes, and that’s exactly what I decided to do with some of my favourite people of the literary universe.
 Shakespeare, Austen, Christie, Dickens, Hemmingway and Keats were already active when I pinged them for help!
-And here is how I came upon the title and plot for my new story or didn’t I?
+And here is how I came upon the title and plot for my new story, or didn’t I?

-Shakespeare: All the world’s a stage, and all the men and women merely players: they have their exits and their entrances, and one man in his time plays many parts!
+Shakespeare: All the world’s a stage, and all the men and women merely players: they have their exits and entrances, and one man in his time plays many parts!

 The rest sent resentful smileys at Shakespeare’s melodramatic entry!

 Christie: Well, he always does that, doesn’t he?
 The playwright in him always has to make a dramatic entrance!
-Perhaps I should do a Poirot or Marple too eh!
+Perhaps I should do a Poirot or Marple too eh?

 Shakespeare: O Austen, Austen, wherefore art thou Austen?